manolis15/password-strength-checker/README.md

 ## How to Run

 1. Clone the repository.
-2. Ensure python is installed
+2. Ensure python is installed.
 3. Ensure `common_passwords.txt` is in the same folder.
 4. Run the script:
     ```bash